SmokinCaterpillar/pypet/doc/source/tutorial.rst

 If we pass them via `NAME=value`, we can later on recall them from the result with `result.NAME`.
 Secondly there is this odd `'$'` character in the name.
 Well, recall that we are currently operating in the run phase, accordingly the `run_neuron` function will be executed many times.
-Accordingly, we also gather the data `V_array` data many times.
-Hence, we need to store this every time under a different name in our trajectory tree. `'$'` is a wildcard character that is replaced by the name of the current run.
-Thus, if we were in the second run, we would store everything under `traj.results.neuron.run_00000001` and the in the third run under `traj.results.neuron.run_00000002` and so on and so forth.
+Thus, we also gather the data `V_array` data many times.
+We need to store this every time under a different name in our trajectory tree. `'$'` is a wildcard character that is replaced by the name of the current run.
+Thus, if we were in the second run, we would store everything under `traj.results.neuron.run_00000001` and in the third run under `traj.results.neuron.run_00000002` and so on and so forth.
 Consequently, `traj.results.neuron.run_00000001.V` will return our membrane voltage array of the second run.

-You are not limited to place the `'$'` at the end, for example:
+You are not limited to place the `'$'` at the end, for example

 .. code-block::python